fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

 The step named `setup directories for Jekyll build` executes shell commands that remove the `_site` folder in order to get rid of stale files related to the page we want to build, as well as grant permissions to all the files in our repo to subsequent steps.

-The step named `Jekyll build` executes a docker container hosted by the Jekyll community [on Dockerhub called `jekyll`](https://hub.docker.com/r/jekyll/jekyll/).
-For those not familiar with Docker, see this [gentle introduction](https://towardsdatascience.com/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5?source=friends_link&sk=c554b55109102d47145c4b3381bee3ee).
+The step named `Jekyll build` executes a docker container hosted by the Jekyll community [on Dockerhub called `jekyll/jekyll`](https://hub.docker.com/r/jekyll/jekyll/).
+For those not familiar with Docker, see [this tutorial](https://towardsdatascience.com/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5?source=friends_link&sk=c554b55109102d47145c4b3381bee3ee).
 The name of this container is called `hamelsmu/fastpages-jekyll` because I'm adding some additional dependencies to `jekyll/jekyll` and hosting those on my DockerHub account for faster build times[^1].
 The [args parameter](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswithargs) allows you to execute arbitrary commands with the Docker container by overriding the CMD instruction in the Dockerfile.
 We use this Docker container hosted on Dockerhub so we don’t have to deal with installing and configuring all of the complicated dependencies for Jekyll.
 The files from our repo are already available in the Actions runtime due to the first step in this workflow, and are mounted into this Docker container automatically for us.
 In this case, we are running the command `jekyll build`, which builds our website and places relevant assets them into the `_site` folder.
 For more information about Jekyll, [read the official docs](https://jekyllrb.com/docs/).
 Finally, the `env` parameter allows me to pass an environment variable into the Docker container.

 The final command above copies a `CNAME` file into the _site folder, which we need for the custom domain [https://fastpages.fast.ai](https://fastpages.fast.ai/).
 Setting up custom domains are outside the scope of this article.